-- Few pure viruses; worms are more interesting - But the payloads are much worse today - Most install back doors, keystroke loggers, etc. - The motive?
-Money - Taking down the Internet is bad for business the bad guys' business, too...
+- Few pure viruses; worms are more interesting - Macro viruses have made a comeback - But-the payloads are much worse today - Most install back doors, keystroke loggers, etc. - The motive?
+Money - Taking down the Internet is bad for business-the bad guys' business, too...